figtools/figgy.docs/docs/manual/figgy-cloud/standard.md

 **webhook_url** is optional, but if you want you can add a Slack webhook url where Figgy can post notifications for configuration changes.

-==You may want to rename some of these files so they appropriately match your selected environment names.==
+> You may want to rename some of these files so they appropriately match your selected environment names.

 ## Deploy Figgy